Lakeland University's Title IX Policy

 • The decision by the Complainant or Respondent to participate, refuse to participate, or request to end IR and return to the investigation or resolve the complaint using the formal resolution process will not be a factor in any determination made by the decision-maker(s) as to whether a policy violation occurred.

-The Complainant and Respondent may request a specific form of IR by submitting the online form or alerting the Title IX Coordinator.
+The Complainant and Respondent may request a specific form of IR by submitting the online form or alerting the Title IX Coordinator, Jonathan Feld.
 Once a request has been received, the request will be shared with the other party, who may choose to move forward with IR or decline to do so.
 Both parties must consent to IR by submitting the online form prior to any attempts at IR.

 Parties may attempt more than one form of IR.
 For example, suppose an attempt is made to participate in facilitated dialogue but the results are not satisfactory to both parties.
 In that case, the Complainant or Respondent may request a transition to Formal Mediation.
 If both parties agree, an attempt at Formal Mediation will be made.